Chuzhi: Plot

-Varghese is a planter who lives with his wife Elizabeth and daughter Beena in the tea estates owned by him.
-Following his son's demise, Varghese starts drinking in his depression and entices his wife into it.
+Varghese is a planter who lives with his wife, Elizabeth, and daughter, Beena, on the tea estates he owns.
+After the death of his son, Varghese begins to drink in his depression and seduces his wife.
 Elizabeth becomes an alcoholic.

-Varghese dies and Elizabeth appoints Baby, who is her faithful servant Antony's son, as the tea estates manager.
-Baby and Beena are classmates.
-Baby is corrupt by nature, but Beena, who is in love with him, is confident of changing him.
+Varghese dies and Elizabeth appoints Baby, the son of her faithful servant Antony, to manage the tea estates.
+Baby and Beena are schoolmates.
+Baby is naturally corrupt, but Beena, who is in love with him, is confident that she can change him.

-Elizabeth deteriorates further.
-In a drunken stupor she even gets into a physical relationship with Baby and becomes pregnant.
+Elizabeth continues to deteriorate.
+In a drunken stupor, she even has a physical relationship with Baby and becomes pregnant.

-Beena learns of this.
-Out of shame and repentance, Elizabeth commits suicide.
+Beena finds out.
+In shame and remorse, Elizabeth commits suicide.
 Beena rushes to shoot Baby.
-But even before she could do so Baby kills himself.
+But before she can do so, Baby kills himself.
 Beena becomes a nun.